IPA.CONF(5) IPA.CONF(5)

 }

-Here <regexp> is a POSIX extended regular expression, if some rule's
+Here <regexp> is a POSIX regular expression.
+If some rule's name

-name matches this regular expression, then its statistics is gathered
+matches this regular expression, then its statistics is gathered by a

-by a rule in which the ac_gather_* parameters are specified.
-Note that
+rule in which the ac_gather_* parameters are specified and is added to

 The ac_list is a synchronous parameter in respect to the rule section:

-system a rule uses. ac_gather_* are asynchronous parameters in respect
+system specified in a rule.
+Parameters ac_gather_* are asynchronous

-A rule which has ac_gather_* parameters can also have the ac_list
+A rule can have ac_gather_* parameters and the ac_list parameter.

 Example: